 WordPress offers tons of jobs to manage the websites under its umbrella, so don’t worry about not being able to find a job.
 It simply boils down to how you value your work and how pleased your clients are.
 Hopefully, the information you found in this article was helpful.
 Good luck!

-If you enjoyed reading this article about WordPress developer salary, you should read these as well:
+If you enjoyed reading this article on WordPress developer salary, you should check out this one about best code editor.